macro187/testrunner/readme.md

 Lightweight, standalone, no external dependencies.

-Cross-platform, tested on Microsoft .NET Framework on Windows and Mono on Linux.
+Cross-platform, tested on Microsoft .NET Framework and .NET Core on Windows, and Mono and .NET Core on Linux.

 Multi-process, runs test assemblies in their own isolated processes.